Political Attacks On Oakland Progressives Didn’t Score On All Fronts And Here’s Why

 So what put Rowena on top?
 This dramatically-large transfer of votes from Charlene Wang to Rowena.
 Fully 49.5 percent of the total second choice votes from those who picked Charlene first.
 Have a look:

 But why Charlene and not LeRonne?
-I believe a number of people actually saw the former Chief of Police as not as progressive as Brown.
+At first, I believed a number of people actually saw the former Chief of Police as not as progressive as Brown.
 Or, to put it another way, those who picked Ms. Wang were most likely to see Ms. Brown as like her.
 Both are in the same age bracket, and both are politically minded lesbian Oaklanders.

 California AG Rob Bonta Comes To Rowena Brown’s Rescue